 Each year the Koestler Trust holds exhibitions and events across the UK.
 We do this to showcase the talent and potential of ex-offenders to the public – causing many people to reconsider negative stereotypes.
-Each exhibition covers the range of Koestler artforms and include publications and events.
+Each exhibition covers the range of Koestler artforms and includes publications and events.

 Very insightful to get into the minds of those society forgets about and neglects.
 Art is universal, this exhibition proves that.

 Annual UK exhibition

 The annual UK exhibition, in partnership with London’s Southbank Centre, includes entries to the year’s Koestler Awards from across the UK, and from British prisoners abroad.
-The programme includes talks, performances, exhibited artist family days, pop-up shop and tours.
-In recent years, the UK exhibition has been presented to the public by ex-offender hosts, specially trained and recruited to lead tours and answer questions about the artwork and criminal justice system.
+The programme includes talks, performances, exhibited artist family days, a pop-up shop and tours.
+In recent years, the UK exhibition has been presented to the public by ex-offender exhibition hosts, specially trained and recruited to lead tours and answer questions about the artwork and criminal justice system.

 Each year we take a new approach to the curation, in order to bring new perspectives to the selection and interpretation of the work, and to enable different people to be in charge how of our entrants are represented.
 Curators are given the opportunity to choose work from all the Koestler artforms, irrespective of what was selected for Awards by the judging panels.
 This allows our curators to put their own stamp on the exhibitions, and it also recognises the subjective nature of judging artwork – meaning if an entrant doesn’t win an Award they may still be selected for exhibition.
 Past curators have included the artists Antony Gormley, Sarah Lucas and Grayson Perry, poet Benjamin Zephaniah, rapper Speech Debelle, victims of crime, serving female prisoners and graduates of our mentoring programmes.